sololearners360/Foodzie_Online_food_ordering_system/README.md

    - `VITE_API_BASE_URL` – URL of the backend API (e.g., `http://localhost:4000`).

 > Note: `.env` files are ignored by Git—only commit the example templates.

+### Deployment environment

+Set the same backend environment variables (`AI_API_KEY`, `AI_MODEL`, and optional `AI_BASE_URL`) in your hosting provider's secrets UI so the chat assistant can run in production.
+When the frontend is served from a different domain than the API, also configure `CORS_ORIGINS` with the list of allowed frontend origins.

 ## Choosing an LLM provider